 2. Golden Sands

-Albena is a kid-friendly beach on the coast and has water parks, bowling alleys, mini-golf courses and theme parks to prove it; that miniature-trains are one of the main modes of transport on the beach is another bit of a clue about just who governs the fiefdom.
+Albena is a kid-friendly of the Bulgaria beaches on the coast and has water parks, bowling alleys, mini-golf courses and theme parks to prove it; that miniature-trains are one of the main modes of transport on the beach is another bit of a clue about just who governs the fiefdom.
 The long, pollution free white sand dips into tranquil, clear waters, which also seem to be designed for kiddos: even at 150 meters from the shoreline, the sea is no more than 1.6 meters deep.
 Albena ‘s appeal is increased by a free beach library.
 Nightlife is aimed at parents hopefully getting a moment.

 Not far from the Turkish border, rustic Ahtopol–the southernmost town on the coast of Bulgaria–is a nod to the Bulgarian seafront of old.
 The rocky foreshore is dotted by a lighthouse and ancient wooden houses (as opposed to pubs and T – shirt shops) and you are more likely to see rickety trawlers than cruise liners floating along its dazzling water.
 What the coast lacks in the vast mottled sands(and mobs) of the northern lodges is more than made up for in an atmosphere and history; Ahtopol–the name means ” the city of love” –is situated in an early Thracian settlement.